flare-foundation/docs/docs/tech/glossary.md

 Main Network (MAINNET) { #main_network }
 : The computer network that supports a [blockchain](#blockchain) in its production stage, i.e., the real thing (instead of a [Canary](#canary_network) or [Test](#test_network) network).

+Merkle Root { #merkle_root }
+: The single [hash](#hash) that encapsulates the entirety of the data represented in a [Merkle tree](#merkle_tree).
+For instance, it is used by the [State Connector](#state_connector) to store only the Merkle root and avoid having to store the whole tree.

+Merkle Tree { #merkle_tree }
+: A cryptographic data structure that aggregates large sets of data into a single [hash](#hash), enabling fast verification of data integrity and membership.
+For example, in the [State Connector](#state_connector), Merkle trees play a crucial role in organizing and verifying [attestations](#attestation), which are hashed representations of data records like address validity proofs.
+For more information, check the [State Connector](./state-connector.md#attestation-packing) protocol.

 Metaverse { #metaverse }
 : An old concept, at times called Virtual Reality or Cyberspace, that translates human interaction to virtual (i.e. non-physical) worlds.
 Currently in vogue again because blockchain technology promises to link the physical and the virtual worlds and thus bring a degree of reality to the latter.